Kevin Hayes Stakes

 The Kevin Hayes Stakes, registered as the Boronia Stakes, is a Melbourne Racing Club Group 3 Thoroughbred horse race, for three-year-old fillies, at set weights with penalties, over a distance of 1200 metres.
 It is held annually at Caulfield Racecourse in Melbourne, Australia in February.
-Total prize money for the race is A$200,000.

 History

-The race is named after the former Chairman of the Victoria Amateur Turf Club, Kevin Hayes.
+The race was named after the former Chairman of the Victoria Amateur Turf Club, Kevin Hayes.